 The sales team is upset because this “product problem” negatively impacts repeat sales, but the sales department alone can’t change what’s in the product.

 Customer support confirms the complaint is pervasive and costs the department a lot of money in processing support tickets.

-Engineering researches the claim and find it’s not true.
+Engineering researches the claim and finds it’s not true.
 The product does exactly what it is supposed to.
-The engineering department therefore says the product works as designed and concludes the sales team must be “over selling” the product.
+The engineering department says the product works as designed and concludes the sales team must be “overselling” the product.

-So whose job is it to figure out what’s going wrong and to solve this problem?
+So whose job is it to figure out what’s going wrong?
+Whose job is it to solve this problem?

 In a sense, it’s nobody’s job.
 In another, it’s everybody's.

 This is a classic example of a leadership vacuum.

 It’s a problem everyone agrees is a problem.